skiphansen/pano_z80/README.md

 ## LEGAL

-The my original work (the CP/M I/O system) is released under the GNU General Public License, version 2.
+My original work (the CP/M I/O system) is released under the GNU General Public License, version 2.

 My version of CBIOS is based on Udo Munk's original work, which was published